Health Promotion, Wellness, & Public Health Courses: Fall 2024

 3 Credit Hour(s)

 This course will introduce students to the wide variety of grant funding available.
 Students will learn about grant making organizations including private foundations as well as government agencies.
 Students will research various grant making organizations while learning how to properly align with program goals and objectives.
 Students will learn about the structure of grant writing and practice writing various components of grant proposal.
+Offered for BA Liberal Studies students only.
 (UG)

 HPR 219: Introduction to Health Systems Management